haviethung3004/APIC_Parser/README.md

 - Maintain the hierarchical structure of the original configuration
 - Preserve the parent object's attributes while including only the selected child objects

+### Children Management
-This feature is especially useful when you need to:
+The children management feature allows you to:

-- Generate configuration snippets with related objects
+- Visualize and navigate the nested hierarchy of complex ACI objects
+- Perform operations on deeply nested children (3+ levels deep)
+- Extract specific children from parent objects that might have hundreds of children
-- Apply the same status to groups of related objects
+- Apply status changes to children objects while maintaining their relationships
-- Create template configurations with specific object combinations
+- Export selected children configurations for later use

 ## Status Attribute Feature